 It's almost sure to happen if you had surgery on a parotid gland, though it's rare in cases of plastic surgery, he says.
 Most cases of Frey's involve just one side of the face.

 While this is a first-line treatment for Frey's, there can be issues with insurance coverage (the treatment is off-label), though some companies will cover it.
-Regardless, while the upfront cost of Botox may be higher compared to medications, in the long-run, it can be more cost-effective for patients, Dr. Pariser says.
+Regardless, while the upfront cost of Botox may be higher compared to medications, in the long run, it can be more cost-effective for patients, Dr. Pariser says.

 3. You Have Nerve Damage From Diabetes

 "What I tell patients is that there's nothing the matter with their sweat glands, it's the switch that controls them," Dr. Pariser says.
-In this case, that switch is stuck to on, and nerves are stimulating sweat when they otherwise shouldn't be.
+In this case, that switch is stuck on, and nerves are stimulating sweat when they otherwise shouldn't be.

 4. You Have Shingles

 This is known as secondary hyperhidrosis, according to the International Hyperhidrosis Society.
-You'll likely sweat on both sides of the face as well as your neck and chest.
+You'll likely sweat on both sides of your face as well as your neck and chest.
 You might have this response when you eat or even just think about food, according to the organization.